The China Lake Museum Foundation Invites You....

 For the most up to date information on Museum events, join us on the CLMF Facebook Page

-The Foundation is proud to announce that Mr. Bruce Auld has been selected for and has accepted the position of the Museum's Chief Development Officer (CEO).
+The Foundation is proud to announce that Mr. Bruce Auld is the new Chief Executive Officer (CEO) of the Museum.
 We welcome the addition of Mr. Auld's highly-respected and well known management capabilities to the Museum's daily operation, and its current and future growth.
 Click the link above for more detailed information.

 An exciting new addition to the Museum fundraising efforts is the Museum's sale of engraved bricks.
 Each purchased brick will be proudly displayed at the Museum with your engraved message.
 Support the future of the museum and order your personalized brick now!!